 1.4 We are not responsible for Services outside of the Proposal unless and until these become agreed.

-1.2 Although Tax may be a factor to consider in a Project, we are not in a position to, and do not provide taxation advice either in relation to tax payable by you, your client or any other third party.
+1.5 We are not able to, and do not provide tax advice either in relation to tax payable by you, your client or any other third party in any country.

 2.1 The Fees payable for the Services will be set out in the Proposal.

-2.2 When multiple services are contained in a Proposal the Fee for the Services is based upon the purchase of the specific combination of Services as stated in the Proposal.
-The Fee represents a discount on our standard pricing due to the purchase of multiple services from us as a package deal, and shall not be taken to represent the price of any individual service offered by us in the event any such service is sold separately.
+2.2 When multiple services are contained in a Proposal, the Fee for the Services is based upon the purchase of the specific combination of Services.
+The Fee represents a discount on our standard pricing due to the purchase of multiple services from us as a package deal.
+It does not represent the price of any individual services offered by us if services are sold separately.